yt-project/libyt/doc/PerformInlineAnalysis.md

 int yt_run_FunctionArguments( const char *function_name, int argc, ... );
 ```
 - Usage: Run Python function `function_name` with input arguments.
 This API will pass total number of `argc` arguments.
 Please wrap your arguments as strings.
 For example, `"0"` for `0`, `"\'FieldName\'"` for `'FieldName'`, `"a"` for defined python variable `a` within namespace.
 > :warning: When using triple quotes in input arguments, use either `"""` or `'''`, but not both of them at the same time.
+If you really need triple quotes, stick to only one of them.
 For example, `yt_run_FunctionArguments("func", 2, """b""", """c""")` is good, but `yt_run_FunctionArguments("func", 2, """b""", '''c''')` is bad and leads to error.

 > :information_source: These two API run functions inside script's namespace, which means we can pass in objects defined in script directly.
 - Return: `YT_SUCCESS` or `YT_FAIL`